sujallimje/compiler-design--flex-bison/1a. Simple Calculator/README.md

-Write a simple calculator program in C++
+# Write a simple calculator program in C++

-Features of the calculator:
+## Features of the calculator:
- Take input from standard input.
+- Take input from standard input.
- On each line an arithmetic expression can be given in the standard format and the calculator
+- On each line an arithmetic expression can be given in the standard format and thecalculator
- must print the o/p after that.
+- must print the o/p after that.
- The calculator should exit, when the user enters the Ctrl^D (eof) character.
+- The calculator should exit, when the user enters the Ctrl^D (eof) character.
- Supported operators: +, -, *, /, ^, and ().
+- Supported operators: +, -, *, /, ^, and ().

-Procedure for simple calculator:
+## Procedure for simple calculator:
 1. Read a line of input
 2. If input is Ctrl^D terminate the program
 3. If the expression is not balanced for parenthesis report error and go to step 1